crizstian/todoApp-Angular-2/readme.md

 ## ToDo App using Angular 2 beta with the MEAN Stack

-add the dependencies from the `package.json` file with `npm i --save` to our project.
+add the dependencies from the `package.json` file with `npm i --save` in `server folder` as well as in the `client folder`.

 ### Server config
 Things to notice

+- Enabaling Cors that let Angular to connect with the API

-Line 5 :  MongoDB instance configured it with Mongojs.
+- MongoDB instance configured it with Mongojs.

-Line 8 :  Endpoint to get all todos
+- Endpoint to get all todos

-Line 15 : created chainable route handlers for a route path, because the path is specified at a single location,

-					creating modular routes is helpful, as is reducing redundancy and typos.

-Line 17 : Endpoint to get one todo based on the id provided
+- Endpoint to get one todo based on the id provided

-Line 31 : Endpoint to save a todo
+- Endpoint to save a todo

-Line 50 : Endpoint to update a todo
+- Endpoint to update a todo

-Line 79 : Endpoint to delete a todo
+- Endpoint to delete a todo

 ### To Run the server

-in the terminal run `npm start` will start the server at `http//:localhost:3000`
+in the terminal run `gulp` will start the server at `http//:localhost:3000`

 ### To Run the client